Ruby M. Ayres: Career

 Ayres stated that she had started to write as a girl, and said that she had been expelled at the age of 15 for the offence of writing what she described as "an advanced love story", although there is no corroboration for her claim.
 Her first story was published in a magazine shortly after her marriage in 1909, and in 1912 she published her first novel, Castles in Spain.
 In September 1915, with her first popular success, Richard Chatterton, V.C. (which sold over 50,000 copies in the first three years), she moved publishing houses to Hodder and Stoughton, where she remained until her death in 1955.
 She wrote over 135 novels over her career, mostly for Hodder, as well as a number of serialised works.

 She has been referred to as an "over-productive romance writer", and was possibly an inspiration for the P. G. Wodehouse character Rosie M. Banks.
+Wodehouse intentionally chose the name "Rosie M. Banks" to be similar to hers, stating in a 1955 letter to his biographer Richard Usborne that he "wanted a name that would give a Ruby M. Ayres suggestion".
 Several of her works became films and she did screenwriting for Society for Sale among others.
 She also corresponded with Douglas Sladen.

 In the late 1930s, she was targeted in a prospective study by W. H. Auden - alongside such figures as John Buchan and Henry Williamson - as representative of the proto-Fascist in English writing, perhaps because of her glorification of the wartime soldier-hero.
 During the late 1930s, she wrote an advice column in the Oracle, complimented as "extremely sensible" by George Orwell in an essay on the media consumption of the working class.